 - Emojis and GIFs

-Mighty Networks gives you a ton of different options to monetize your community.
+Mighty Networks gives you a lot of different options to monetize your community.
 To begin with, you can sell a membership to the community itself, which is the only monetization feature that Discord sort of has.
 But there’s so much more than this.
-You can create and charge for courses and webinars, you can build and charge for dedicated subgroups or masterminds for your members, and you can bundle any of these.
+You can create and charge for courses, webinars, and live events, you can build and charge for dedicated subgroups or masterminds for your members, and you can bundle any of these.
+Each Space has the option to gate and sell access, which you can do in 135 currencies OR sell access with crypto payment or NFTs.

 Monetization - Summary